neosaurrrus/blog-entries/17_to_22 React.md

 - Created a method in the App component that updated the State
 - Passed the method down via Props to allow the submission function to use it.

-In the previous chapter we looked at how to get data from an input into the State.
+So in the last post te put things into state, lets look at how to get data from an input into the State.
 We probably want to display that somewhere so lets get the data from State to our Eyeballs.

 This follows these basic steps.